 Sheffield Library may help but they are very busy and your answer may be delayed somewhat.
 It is often possible for you to find out the information from other sources more easily, and with less delay.
-As a last resort, though, you could try an enquiry by email to Sheffield Library where you may find data, or try the Sheffield Help Yourself Database which has information on groups and organisations.
+As a last resort, though, you could try an enquiry by email to Sheffield Library where you may find data, or try the Sheffield Help Yourself Directory which has information on groups and organisations.

 We often get enquiries from people regarding items said to be from the Titanic or from the White Star Line and asking if we can authenticate them.
 We are unable to do this as we are not qualified.
 We urge caution when dealing with people who claim that a particular item is from the White Star Line which included the Titanic.
 Whilst it is true that Elkington and Arthur Price supplied the White Star Line many years ago, it is not possible to state whether a given item was used, and on which ship.
 We are aware of copies being produced since then.
 Whether your item is a copy or not, we are not qualified to say.